 Finding several couples to play golf with can be rewarding and good for your relationship.

 If you are fortunate enough to live in a golf community as we do, finding other couples who enjoy golf is not difficult.
 The key is that you also enjoy their company off the course because you want to be able to socialize and share time as a group.
-We have a great group of friends that we enjoy golfing with and then we go over each others’ homes and share dinner and potluck get togethers.
+We have a great group of friends that we enjoy golfing with and then we go over to each others’ homes and share dinner and potluck get-togethers.

 There are local meet up golf groups that you can probably join if you do not live in a golf community.
 Some golf courses have couples leagues as well.